JiraPit/CMKL-RecommenderSystem/README.md

 # CMKL Recommender System

-A semantic search-based article recommender system for discovering relevant articles based on user queries.
+A semantic search-based article recommender system for discovering relevant articles based on user queries and activities.

 ## Project Overview

 This system consists of two main components:

-1. Backend service (Python-based semantic search engine)
+1. Backend service - Semantic search and recommender system, written primarily in Python
-2. Frontend interface (Desktop application for article browsing)
+2. Frontend interface - Desktop application for article browsing, written in Rust(Tauri) and Svelte

 ## Project Structure